-(=) 888 2 and services, including those contemplated in subdivisions (2) and (3); 3 (iii) The operation and networking of statewide adult level guidance services; 4 (iv) The operation of a high school equivalency or general educational development, 5 testing, and certification program; 6 (v) Administration of the provisions for the approval and regulation of private career, 7 trade, and technical schools, pursuant to chapter 40 of this title, and of any other nonpublic 8 entities, whether non business or proprietary, which provide or purport to provide adult education 9 programs and services to residents of the state; 10 (vi) Professional development of administrators, teachers, counselors, paraprofessionals, 1 and other personnel employed or engaged in delivering adult education programs and services 12 within the state; and 13 (vii) Continuous research and planning in adult education, including assistance to the 4 commission in conducting the comprehensive study of adult education prescribed in § 16-58-6 15 [repealed], needs assessments in conjunction with local planning and assessment processes, and 16 the development and utilization of relevant data.
+1 (ii) The sub granting of those federal and state funds to selected deliverers of programs 2 and services, including those contemplated in subdivisions (2) and (3); 3 (iii) The operation and networking of statewide adult level guidance services; 4 (iv) The operation of a high school equivalency or general educational development, 5 testing, and certification program; 6 (v) Administration of the provisions for the approval and regulation of private career, 7 trade, and technical schools, pursuant to chapter 40 of this title, and of any other nonpublic 8 entities, whether non business or proprietary, which provide or purport to provide adult education 9 programs and services to residents of the state; 10 (vi) Professional development of administrators, teachers, counselors, paraprofessionals, 11 and other personnel employed or engaged in delivering adult education programs and services 12 within the state; and 13 (vii) Continuous research and planning in adult education, including assistance to the 14 commission in conducting the comprehensive study of adult education prescribed in § 16-58-6 15 [repealed], needs assessments in conjunction with local planning and assessment processes, and 16 the development and utilization of relevant data.
 17 (2) Coordination with programs and services administered and/or operated by other 18 agencies and institutions, including: 19 (i) All programs in categories 1, 2, 3, and 5 as defined by this chapter; 20 (ii) Outreach, recruitment, and intake for program components throughout the delivery 21 system defined in this chapter; 22 (iii) Dissemination of information on financial aid for adult learners, including loans, 23 grants, scholarships, and other forms of financial aid, in cooperation with the Rhode Island 24 division of higher education assistance, pursuant to chapters 56 and 57 of this title; 25 (iv) Psychological testing in relation to education and training, basic skills diagnostic and 26 evaluation services, and multi phasic vocational testing; 27 (v) Competency based adult high school diploma assessment and certification, as 28 conducted by local education agencies in accordance with this chapter; and 29 (vi) The college level examination program and other mechanisms for establishing and 30 recording postsecondary achievement and competencies in terms of academic credit.
-31 (3) General advocacy and communicative relationships with other agencies, institutions, 32 and organizations engaged in or interested in adult education or related activities in the state, 33 including: 2.4
+31 (3) General advocacy and communicative relationships with other agencies, institutions, 32 and organizations engaged in or interested in adult education or related activities in the state, 33 including: 34 (i) Programs and services for adult learners in public and private colleges, schools, and